-- 1.1 This report updates the LEP Board on the Funding position of those funds where Hull City Council is the Accountable Body.
-This covers the financial year to 31st March 2021.
-These figures relate to the predecessor LEP, the Humber LEP.
-Balances from the Humber LEP roll forward to HEY LEP. - 1.2 The National Local Growth Assurance Framework requires us to adhere to the following:
+- 1.1 Please note this paper was originally presented to the LEP Board in July 2022. - 1.2 This report updates the LEP Board on the Funding position of those funds where Hull City Council is the Accountable Body.
+This covers the financial year to 31st March 2022.
+These figures refer to the first year of operation of the HEYLEP and include some balances brought forward from the predecessor body, the Humber LEP. - 1.3 The National Local Growth Assurance Framework requires us to adhere to the following: